 Social Media Report Examples

-This is a customizable social media report template, showcasing fan growth and follower trends across the three social platforms most relevant for this client.
+This is a customizable social media report template, showcasing advertising stats, fan growth, and follower trends across Facebook.

 When it comes to reporting on digital marketing performance, you are only as good as the data you have, and the story you tell with it.
 Focus on visuals and layouts that support your analysis and make the story clear to understand.
 Establishing reporting templates with reliable data allows for more time for qualitative analysis, enabling your agency to create more compelling client reports, at scale.